 We participated with other ASC leaders and associations at the National Advocacy Day event in Washington D.C.
 This key event provided an opportunity for direct access to the policymakers responsible for the critical decisions impacting the ASC community as a whole.

 Among the many pieces of legislation in the works, the Outpatient Surgery Quality and Access Act H.R.
 972 / S. 312 which will ensure Medicare beneficiaries’ continued access to high-quality outpatient surgery was top of mind.
-This bill would align the reimbursement update factor for identical outpatient procedures, add an ASC representative to the Advisory Panel on Hospital Outpatient Payment, eliminate the copay penalty for Part B services, among other provisions.
+This bill would align the reimbursement update factor for identical outpatient procedures, add an ASC representative to the Advisory Panel on Hospital Outpatient Payment, and eliminate the copay penalty for Part B services, among other provisions.

 Deciphering the 2023 ASC Payment System